Local Index Theory for Lorentzian Manifolds: Feynman propagators for Dirac-type operators

 By \eqref{eq:FeynmanRegularized} we have explicitly

 where $q_y(t)$ is a polynomial in $t$ with coefficients that are smooth functions of $y$.
 We have used here that $\DS$ is nilpotent on its generalized kernel.

 For the moment let $Q$ be any zero-order pseudodifferential operator.
-Since $\e^{-\rmi t \Delta_\theta^{\nicefrac{1}{2}}}$ is a strongly continuous group of bounded operators, we have $\| Q \; \e^{-\rmi t \Delta_\theta^{\nicefrac{1}{2}}} \| = O(\e^{c |t|})$ for some $c>0$.
+Since $\e^{-\rmi t \Delta_\theta^{\nicefrac{1}{2}}}$ is a strongly continuous group of bounded operators, we have $\| Q \; \e^{-\rmi t \Delta_\theta^{\nicefrac{1}{2}}} \|_{L^2 \to L^2} = O(\e^{c |t|})$ for some $c>0$.
 Given any $s \in \R$ we then have $\| Q \; \e^{-\rmi t \Delta_\theta^{\nicefrac{1}{2}}} \|_{H^s \to H^s} = O(\e^{c |t|})$ for some $c>0$.
 For sufficiently large $N$, the operator $Q \Delta_\theta^{-N} \e^{-\rmi t \Delta_\theta^{\nicefrac{1}{2}}}$ has a continuous kernel and the Sobolev embedding theorem then implies the pointwise bound

 for some $c>0$.
 It follows that $\phi_y$ is the distributional derivative of a continuous function that is bounded by an exponential.
 This implies that $\phi_y$ extends as a linear functional continuously to a larger test function space.
 In particular, the pairing with a Gaussian test function is well defined.
 The pairing of $\phi_y$ with the family of Gaussian test functions $g_s(t)=\frac{\e^{-\nicefrac{t^2}{4s}}}{\sqrt{4\pi s}} $ defines a function $\psi_y\colon\R^+\to\C$.
-Thus, formally,
+Thus, formally with the integral interpreted as a dual pairing,